 - Social Psychology - Sociology 590

-Cognate Requirements: Two courses at the graduate level (2 credits or more) offered through a department other than Sociology.
+Cognate Requirements: One course at the graduate level (3 credits or more) offered through a department other than Sociology.

 Responsible Conduct of Research Requirement: A .65 credit course which reviews the federal guidelines related to responsible research.